DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

                             angle: { hidden: true },
                         },
                     },
-                    {
-                        type: "border",
-                        $properties: {
-                            stroke: { key: ["style", "stroke"] },
-                            strokeType: { hidden: true },
-                            strokeWidth: { key: ["style", "strokeWidth"], width: "85%" },
+                ]
+            }
         },
-                    },
-                ],
-            },
     }
-    }
 });
 ~~~

-In the above example:

-- for Shapes: the Arrange control gets new values of width and height
-- for Groups: the `angle` property of the Arrange control is hidden and the values of the Border control properties are redefined
+In the above example the `angle` property of the Arrange complex control is hidden.

 :::tip Note
-Complex controls can also include other *complex* controls.
+Complex controls can also [include other *complex* controls](#custom-controls-that-include-complex-controls).
 Such controls can't be redefined.
 :::

 **Related sample:** [Diagram Editor.
 Default mode.
 PERT сhart with the legend](https://snippet.dhtmlx.com/w8mrh3ay?mode=js)